Up to 60% off sofas & mattresses — limited‑time deals.

 Why choose these models

-• Plush back comfort for long TV and reading sessions
+• Plush back comfort for long TV or reading sessions

-• Supportive seat and stable edge for daily up-and-down use
+• Supportive seat and steady edge for daily use

 Alternatives to consider